becodeorg/free2code/2.CSS/3.POSITIONING/readme.md

 - Those boxes have content, padding, **borders**, and **margins**.
 - Once you know the Box Model, it's easier to master layouts of web pages.

-Like the last chapter, the CSS properties we just covered might seem simple—and they sort of are.
-But, start looking at the websites you visit through the lens of the CSS box model, and you’ll see this stuff literally everywhere.
+The CSS properties we just covered in this chapter might have appeared simple — and they are.
+Yet they are very powerful: have a look at the websites you visit through the lenses of the CSS box model, and you’ll see that they are used everywhere.

 All right, let's go ahead and continue learning by doing a few positioning challenges using 3 techniques: Display, Position, and Flexbox!